 After we did the first pour (or 2 or 3), while Rob took lots of pictures, a larger group from Sam Adams joined us.
 Erica and I asked a few of the people buying stout what they thought about it, and the response was pretty good.
 One man told me he never had stout before, but he heard me on WROR and wanted to try it -- very cool!
 I heard this from a several people I spoke with, and a couple even asked to have their picture taken with me--amazing!

-Jon gave us all VIP passes, and took us do
+Jon gave us all VIP passes, and took us down on the field to watch the players warm up.

 Just before the game got underway, they shoo-ed us out and we went up to our seats to watch the main event.
 Let's just say it was not the Patriots best effort, since they lost 7-6, but we had a great time hanging out on the 17 yard line (south end of the field).
 The view of the field was excellent, as we were in the 34th row up.
 Nice!